puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 * Internet Explorer mode: provides full immersive integration of Internet Explorer with Microsoft Edge version 77 or later
 * Internet Explorer 11: lets users open selected sites in the stand-alone version of Internet Explorer 11

-If you disable or don’t configure this policy, all sites are opened in Microsoft Edge.
+If you disable or don't configure this policy, all sites are opened in Microsoft Edge.
 This is the default behavior.

 To configure this policy, you must first enable at least one of the following related policies.
 Otherwise, this policy will have no effect.
-- Use the Enterprise Mode IE website list (‘SiteList’)
+- Use the Enterprise Mode IE website list ('SiteList')
-- Send all intranet sites to Internet Explorer (‘SendIntranetToInternetExplorer’)
+- Send all intranet sites to Internet Explorer ('SendIntranetToInternetExplorer')

-For more info about how to use this policy together with other related policies to create the optimal configuration for your organization, see https://go.microsoft.com/fwlink/?linkid=2094210.
+For more info about how to use this policy together with other related policies to create the optimal configuration for your organization, see [https://go.microsoft.com/fwlink/?linkid=2094210](https://go.microsoft.com/fwlink/?linkid=2094210).

   ### Supported features:
   - Can be mandatory: Yes